Nike LeBron 15 Low REVIEW – The New Top DOG!

 From best in the business upper & one of the most versatile cushioning that every single player will find something to enjoy to trustworthy traction along with enhanced support – this year’s version feels completely polished to the bone and ready to make whoever will buy them worth their money.

-Not only have they adopted the main features that jaw-dropping cushion set-up keeping me from rating the lows higher than the OG pair.
+Not only have they maintained the main features of the original version, but that jaw-dropping cushion set-up kept me from rating the lows higher than the OG pair.

-Yet again, you can’t deny the fact that coming at a retail price of 150$ and getting chopped down to 120$ or even to 105$ depending on a colorway at Finish Line, these become the best value for the money performer of 2018.
+Yet again, you can’t deny the fact that coming at a retail price of 150$ and getting chopped down to 120$ or even to 105$ depending on a colorway at Finish Line, these just became the best value for the money performer of 2018.